 -New Zealand Curriculum Online

 What should your child be able to know /do when it comes to visual arts?
-Access to the Visual Arts website, which include level achievement outcomes and online resources to help further your child’s skill and engagement can be found here: Visual Arts Online
+Access to the Visual Arts website, which includes level achievement outcomes and online resources to help further your child’s skill and engagement can be found here: Visual Arts Online.

 Music- Sound Arts